-Solid Oxide Fuel Cells: From Fundamental Principles to Complete Systems is as a valuable resource for beginners, experienced researchers, and developers of solid oxide fuel cells.
+Solid Oxide Fuel Cells: From Fundamental Principles to Complete Systems is a valuable resource for beginners, experienced researchers, and developers of solid oxide fuel cells (SOFCs).
 It provides a fundamental understanding of SOFCs by covering the present state-of-the-art as well as ongoing research and future challenges to be solved.
-It discusses current and future materials and provides an overview of development activities with a more general system approach toward fuel cell plant technology, including plant design and economics, industrial data and advances in technology.
+It discusses current and future materials, and provides an overview of development activities with a more general system approach toward fuel cell plant technology, including plant design and economics, industrial data, and advances in technology.

 - Provides an understanding of the operating principles of SOFCs

-- Includes a review of current industry and lessons learned
+- Includes a review of the current industry and lessons learned

 - Offers a more general system approach toward fuel cell plant technology, including plant design and economics of SOFC manufacture

 - Covers significant technical challenges that remain to be solved

 - Presents the status of government activities, industry, and market